Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="Overview"></a>
 ## Overview
-This README for SAS 9.4 Visual Analytics (VA)/ Visual Statistics (VS) Quickstart Template for Azure is used to deploy the following SAS 9.4 products in the Azure cloud:
+This README for SAS 9.4 Visual Analytics (VA) and SAS 9.4 Visual Statistics (VS) Quickstart Template for Azure is used to deploy the following SAS 9.4 products in the Azure cloud:

 * SAS Visual Analytics 7.5

 * SAS Visual Statistics 7.5

-This Quickstart is a reference architecture for users who want to deploy the SAS 9.4 VA/VS  platform using cloud-friendly technologies.
-By deploying the SAS platform in Azure, you get access to SAS analytics visualization and the ability to create powerful statistical models in an Azure-validated environment.
+This Quickstart is a reference architecture for users who want to deploy the SAS 9.4 VA and SAS 9.4 VS  platform using cloud-friendly technologies.
+By deploying SAS 9.4 in Azure, you get access to SAS analytics visualization and the ability to create powerful statistical models in an Azure-validated environment.

 For assistance with SAS software, contact  [SAS Technical Support](https://support.sas.com/en/technical-support.html).
 When you contact support, you will be required to provide information, such as your SAS site number, company name, email address, and phone number, that identifies you as a licensed SAS software customer.